ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 }
 ```

 Since paging adds metadata for pagination like a `totalCount` or a `pageInfo` the actual result structure now changes.
-Also the paging middleware adds arguments to our field that we need to navigate between pages.
+Also, the paging middleware adds arguments to our field that we need to navigate between pages.

 Our `students` field now returns a StudentConnection which allows us to either fetch the actual `Student` nodes of the page or to ask for the pagination metadata.